EliaKr/cliportscan/README.md

 # cliportscan
-A simple cli port scanner
+A simple cli port scanner written in Python.